claudione996/Network-analyzer/README.md

 - The name of the file on which we will print the analysis result
 - The time interval in seconds after which the analysis result will be printed out

-the call to new prints aggregated data by network/port address in the specified file (if it does not exist it is created) after the specified time
+the call to new prints aggregated data by network address/port in the specified file (if it does not exist it is created) after the specified time

 ### Altri componenti